werkstrom/WLED-PixelArtConverter/README.md

 ### Addressing
 PixelArtConverter can either generate one color code per led/pixel, Or, it can identify ranges within your image.
 Many times the ranges option generates fewer commands and is thus faster and more reliable.
 But not allways.
 If you upload to your device and saves it as a preset, it doesn't matter.
 The preset is based on WLED's internal format and is thus optimized.
 But if you are to trigger the image from another place, like Home Assistant it can make a lot of difference, depending on your image.
 The Ukranian flag (that everybody knows by now) is MUCH faster and easier in range mode, but a chess board migt actually be slower...

+As of version 1.0.1 there is a hybrid mode that utilizes the ability to mix single and range. this should be the default for anyone to use from now on.

 ### Number of colors per command
 WLED is running on very limited devices, and you're throwing a massive amount af data on them in a very short time.
 To make things easy on the devices, limit your number of colors.
 You can test with your device how much it can handle.
 But this will vary.